 Current COVID situation in New York State

-Below, the most affected counties sorted by new cases count over the last 7 days.
+Below, the most affected counties over the last 7 days.

-What am I allowed to do in New York City?
+What can tourists do in New York City now?

 New York’s Health Care System and Response Capacity